Rizhiy/tmux-vpn-status/README.md

 Adds `#{vpn_status}` format.

-Currently only works on Linux and only with some VPN types.
+Currently only works on Linux/MacOS and only with some VPN types.
 Contributions are welcome.

 ## Installation